somsubhra88/Obsidian-Vault/Tutorials/Reinforcement Learning/Temporal Difference Learning.md

 Temporal Difference(TD) learning is used to learn $Q$-function.
-The main idea is to use a neural network which produces $Q$-value estimates given $(s,)
+The main idea is to use a neural network which produces $Q$-value estimates given $(s, a)$ pair as inputs.
+This is known as _value network_.

 $$
 \begin{align}